Gene expression signature identifies patients at higher risk for cardiovascular death

 After following the patients for as long as five years, the researchers examined gene expression patterns in a total of 31 persons from the study group who had suffered coronary deaths.
 Comparing these patterns against those of other study subjects revealed a pattern in which genes affecting inflammation were up-regulated, while genes affecting T-lymphocytes were down-regulated.

 The patients studied ranged in age from 51 to 73, were mostly Caucasian, and 65 percent male.
-Seventy percent of the subjects had significant CAD, and 18 percent were experiencing an acute myocardial infarction when were taken.
+Seventy percent of the subjects had significant CAD, and 18 percent were experiencing an acute myocardial infarction when blood samples were taken.
 Gene expression was analyzed using microarrays and two different normalization procedures to control for technical and biological covariates.
 Whole genome genotyping was used to support comparative genome-wide association studies of gene expression.
 Two phases of the study were conducted independently with the two different groups, and produced similar results.

 "What's new in this research is the recognition that this risk pathway exists and that it relates to particular aspects of immune system functions that include T-cell signaling," said Gibson, who is also a professor in Georgia Tech's School of Biology.
 "We went beyond the signature of coronary artery disease to really provide a signature for adverse outcomes in that high-risk population."